Things to Consider for your Mobility Abroad

 Visa

-At the University of Chichester, we do not offer outbound guidance for visas.
-However, the university partner hosting your studies abroad will provide this service.
+The University of Chichester cannot offer immigration advice on student visas abroad.
+However, the university hosting your studies abroad will often provide this service.
 They will reach out to you and support you through the application process.

 Work Abroad